 There is nothing more important than the safety of your employees, contractors and workmates.
-At TSA, our goal is to be the benchmark provider of the Certificate IV in Work Health and Safety in Australia.
-When it comes to safety, there are no shortcuts and our training process ensures that learners are fully equipped to meet workplace requirements.
+At Training Services Australia (TSA), our goal is to be the benchmark provider of the Certificate IV in Work Health and Safety (WHS) in both Perth and Australia.
+When it comes to safety, there are no shortcuts, as our training process ensures that learners are fully equipped to meet workplace requirements.

-If you are looking for a qualification for yourself or your staff from a training provider with a reputation for quality and integrity, please contact our friendly and professional training advisors.
+If you are looking for a qualification for yourself or your staff from a training provider with a reputation for quality and integrity, please contact our friendly and professional training advisers.

 Who should do this training?

 The Certificate IV in Work Health and Safety is suitable for those working in a work health and safety role, for example, Work Health and Safety (WHS) Officers.
-They are expected to provide leadership and guidance to others with regard to WHS matters.
-Please note that this course replaced the Cert IV OHS.
+They are expected to provide leadership and guidance to others regarding WHS matters.
+Please note that this course has replaced the Cert IV OHS.
 A number of workplaces have dual safety training roles and, as such, this course is often undertaken in addition to the Cert IV in Training and Assessment

 How long does the course go for?